Agions/zephyr-ui/docs_website/docs/installation.md

 ## Verification

-To verify that zephyr-ui UI is properly installed, create a simple test:
+To verify that Zephyr UI is properly installed, create a simple test:

 ```dart
 import 'package:flutter/material.dart';